koykov/algoexpert.io/valid-starting-city/readme.md

 your car can travel per gallon of fuel (miles per gallon, or MPG).
 You can assume that you will always be given at least two cities.

-<p>Write a function that returns the index of the valid starting city.</p>
+Write a function that returns the index of the valid starting city.

 ### Sample Input
 ```